Rested/RSurvA/README.md

-# RSurvA - Secure, Anonymous Surveys
+# RSurvA - Really Super Anonymous Surveys

 ## Introduction

+Surveys which claim to be anonymous often are not.

-RSurvA is a tool to create anonymous surveys.
+RSurvA tries to do anonymous surveys better.

 ## Key Benefits
 1. **Client-Side Encryption:** Answers are encrypted with a public key on the client side before transmission, meaning they are stored encrypted on the server, keeping answers private.